autoGPTDS/autogpt/README.md

    **Monitoring and Analytics:** Keep track of your agents' performance and gain insights to continually improve your automation processes.

-[Read this guide](https://docs.agpt.co/platform/new_blocks/) to learn how to build your own custom blocks.

 ### 💽 AutoGPT Server